Literary

 2. Strong and inspired passion and the vigorous treatment of it.

-3. The use of figures- a. figure of thought, b. figures of language or expression.
+3. The use of figures- a. figure of thought, b. figures of language or

-4. Noble diction including a proper choice and arrangement of words and handling of metaphor and other ornaments of diction.
+4. Noble diction including a proper choice and arrangement of words and

 5. Dignified, elevated and elaborate composition.